tud-if-ff/FlowCurveExtender/README.md

 If you wish only to use the gui and you are a Windows user, you can download the latest compiled release (.exe) of this software [here](https://github.com/tud-if-ff/FlowCurveExtender/releases/latest).

-Otherwise, please instal the python packet DIC_Exchange first.
+Otherwise, please install the python packet DIC_Exchange first.
 Then download the latest wheel (.whl) [here](https://github.com/tud-if-ff/FlowCurveExtender/releases/latest).
 You can install the wheel with the following: